SAP/sap-btp-service-operator/README.md

 Define a secret named: `<namespace>-sap-btp-service-operator` in the Centrally Managed Namespace.

 **Note:**
-The system's centrally-managed namespace is set by the value in .Values.manager.management_namespace.
+The system's centrally-managed namespace is set by the value in `.Values.manager.management_namespace`.
 You can provide this value during installation (refer to step 4 in the [Setup](#setup) section).
 If you don't specify this value, the system will use the installation namespace as the default.

 ```yaml